This article focuses on different limitations of the Reactive Extensions implementation of FRP paradigm.

 Error tree is a compound data structure that is designed to make it easy to see what exactly is the reason behind a failure of a complex operation.

 The main premise here is to treat your error objects as…

 The future is very promising and here are my primary reasons:

 In the Apple programming world there has been a debate.
 Should the reactive programming framework propagate errors as:

 And there you go: `ReactiveCocoa` being at times more or less popular did the second…

 Swift is a great language to write applications in.
 However, being more or less proficient in numerous other programming platforms, one will of course acknowledge that one of the most flexible and truly powerful programming languages out there is ECMAScript.
 In this article I am going to talk about such a syntactic construct as the anonymous class.
 Consider this little gist.

 This one is not the class in its entirety, but just the dynamic behavior I would occasionally end up looking for while working on a project. …

 iOS.
 Doing something with my life.
-Women and dishes.
+Good food and good time.